WZBR: History

+Alex Langer, owner of Framingham-area Portuguese language station WSRO, bought WMSX from Kingdom Church for $100,000 in 2012; by that September, the station had gone silent following the end of its transmitter site lease.
 On June 10, 2013, WMSX filed an application to move from Brockton to Dedham, with a transmitter in the Hyde Park neighborhood of Boston.
-Langer soon announced his intention to use the station as a Boston extension of his Framingham-area Portuguese language station, WSRO, with its own studios in Hyde Park.
+Langer soon announced his intention to use the station as a Boston extension of WSRO, with its own studios in Hyde Park.
 Langer signed the station on from its new site on the Hyde Park-Dedham border on October 23, 2013, testing with jazz music.
-The station transmits from a small Valcom fiberglass antenna next to the river; the antenna was previously used a decade earlier (in a different location) by Langer's original WSRO (prior to its own move into the Boston area as WAZN), and had to be cleaned up after a decade of disuse.
-On November 12, 2013, the station changed its call sign to the current WZBR.
+The station transmitted from a small Valcom fiberglass antenna next to the river; the antenna was previously used a decade earlier (in a different location) by Langer's original WSRO (prior to its own move into the Boston area as WAZN), and had to be cleaned up after a decade of disuse.
+On November 12, 2013, the station changed its call sign to WZBR.

 In early 2014, WZBR began simulcasting WSRO; the jazz programming was moved to Langer's newly acquired Cape Cod station, WBAS, ahead of that station joining the WSRO simulcast as well.
 WZBR's new facility was licensed on February 11, 2014.
 In December 2014, WZBR and WBAS began carrying some separate programming from WSRO; by 2015, the three stations were jointly branded as "Rede ABR".

 On February 3, 2016, WZBR dropped the Portuguese programming and launched an urban contemporary format, known as "The Bass of Boston".
 The new format, whose studios were located near Dudley Square, was operated by Frank Holder and programmed by Steve Gousby, both of whom had previously been associated with Boston's longtime Black-oriented station, WILD.
 In September 2016, New Edition lead singer Ralph Tresvant launched his Friday afternoon, radio show "Inside The Ride" on WZBR.
 In 2018, the station rebranded as "98.1 The Urban Heat" to reflect the sign-on of its FM translator.

 Langer Broadcasting took WZBR and its translator silent in mid-July 2020, due to financial difficulties; the shutdown was concurrent with the suspension of operations of WSRO and WBAS, which had continued with the "Rede ABR" Portuguese programming.
 The "Urban Heat" programming continues to be available online.
 WZBR resumed broadcasting on November 4, 2020.
 As of December 2021, WZBR served as an analog simulcast of WSRO, which had converted to digital-only operation on December 1, and was programming jazz music; after WSRO switched to classical music in 2022, the jazz programming remained on WZBR.